dayanials/documentation/understanding-yclas-themes.md

 This will activate Chosen for all HTML select elements on the page.

-We hope this article comes of some benefit to any of you out there thinking of having your own design and building your own idea.
-Await more beneficial articles from Yclas team soon!
-And let us know if you have any feedback :)
+We hope this post has some benefit to any of you out there thinking about having your own design and building your own idea.
+Await more beneficial articles from the Yclas team soon!
+And let us know if you have any feedback or doubt.

-Best regards from Slobodan and Yclas team!
+Best regards from Slobodan and the Yclas team!

 Second part [here]({{ site.baseurl }}/modify-create-theme)